-Science in the Global Classroom.
+Science in the IntendED Classroom.

 Children are natural explorers.
 They can become engrossed in watching an ant hill, a worm, or a hole in a tree.
 This makes them scientists at heart.
 An educator’s role is to support children’s fascination with the natural world and to encourage exploration and discovery.

-In the Global classroom, children learn a great deal about their own environment.
+In the IntendED classroom, children learn a great deal about their own environment.
 Their observations of geography, climate and natural resources offer many learning opportunities that naturally vary from place to place.
 Classrooms in northern climates, for example, have different seasons in which activities take place.
 From planting in spring to harvesting in fall to observing snow in winter.
 This means science experiences are ever changing.
 In southern climates the amount of rainfall varies, and the diversity of vegetation offers other learning opportunities.

 Teachers should wonder alongside children and model the many ways we can answer our questions.
 Teachers model the scientific process, from first becoming interested, to wondering, to looking for answers or data, and then to making a good guess about an aspect of the investigation.
 Children join in the process with just a little encouragement because being a scientist offers its own reward—the children get to do “real” work.